awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_glue.CfnConnection

-The Glue connection associated with the workgroup.
+The Glue Connection associated with the workgroup.

 This can be used by Glue ETL Jobs to read/write data from/to Redshift workgroup